 The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 The Post-9/11 GI Bill will become effective for training on or after August 1, 2009.
-More eligibility information on The Post 9/11 GI Bill is provided on the Department of Veterans Affairs website.
+More eligibility information on The Post 9/11 GI Bill is provided on the Veterans Education Benefits Chapter 33.